 Zhu looked at him darkly.
 "I'm already castrated."

 "Oh, right!"
-Rumeng said cheerfully, then let his gaze drift somewhere it definitely shouldn't, tilting his head with exaggerated curiosity.
+Rumeng said cheerfully, then let his gaze drop somewhere it definitely shouldn't, tilting his head with exaggerated curiosity.

-Zhu immediately clutched his baggy robes shut with both hands, face flaming.
+Zhu immediately gathered his baggy robes shut with both hands, face flaming.
 "You!
 You're too much!"

 Rumeng extended the half-eaten radish with mock sincerity, like offering a sacred treasure.
 "Here.
 Radish calms the mind.
 Settles the spirit.
 Very medicinal."